MSalah73/VMS/README.md

-# Shippio backend API assignment
+#  A simple backend using the Django Rest Framework

 #### Prerequisites